Aktuelle Sprache: en

 -

-Training in the healthcare profession completed in the EU/EEA/Switzerland that is equivalent to German training or an equivalent level of knowledge
+Training completed in the EU/EEA/Switzerland in the health profession that is equivalent to German training or an equivalent level of knowledge

-The equivalence of the level of knowledge may have to be proven by an examination or an adaptation course - Health suitability
+The equivalence of the level of knowledge is to be proven, if necessary, by an examination or an adaptation course. - Health suitability

-- Sufficient knowledge of German at level B 2
+- Sufficient knowledge of German level B 2

 - Proof of responsibility